Maybery History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Maybery family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Cheshire, at the manor of Marbury, from whence they took their name.
 However, we must look to Normandy to find the first record of the family.
-It was there that "Nicholas Merbury, Butler of the King, Normandy" CITATION[CLOSE]
+It was there that "Nicholas Merbury, Butler of the King, Normandy" was found 1180-1195.

 Early Origins of the Maybery family